Global Britain? Where to turn for advice?

 Business owners will seek advice from many quarters when looking for inspiration, guidance or experiencing challenges.
 Yet, when looking for growth overseas, business owners increasingly turn to their accountant.

 Whilst bankers may have the perfect answer for finance and lawyers the solution to a knotty contract or dispute, it is the holistic view combined with technical guidance that drives businesses to their accountant for advice on overseas growth.

-Later this month, we will launch our Global Britain? report, where we will explore and discuss in greater detail the aspirations, drivers and barriers to international trade.
-In advance of the launch, we asked three of our experts for their thoughts on why business owners choose to turn to the accountant for advice on overseas growth.
+Following the launch of our Global Britain? report, which explores and discusses in greater detail the aspirations, drivers and barriers to international trade, we asked three of our experts for their thoughts on why business owners choose to turn to the accountant for advice on overseas growth.

 Rachel Emmerson, Accounts Senior Manager, Kreston Reeves